What is otoplasty ?

 Any healthy child or adult with large, protruding, or misshapen ears, that are nearly full-sized, is a good candidate.
-However, the plastic surgeon will want to ensure that the patient has reasonable expectations concerning the procedure’s outcome.
-When performed at a young age the cartilage is more malleable and the results are usually better.
+However, your surgeon will want to ensure that the patient has reasonable expectations concerning the procedure’s outcome.

 What are the benefits of this Procedure?